Almost exclusively electric cars were on show at the motor show in Munich.

 His presentation comes across as erratic, his diagrams contain errors.
 He talks a lot about cooperations; a cooperation with Xpeng has just been launched.

-BYD has taken over the market leadership and launched the Seal with 80 kWh for €45,000 in Volkswagen’s core market.
-But what impresses the engineers the most and leaves them speechless is the speed with which Chinese manufacturers bring new vehicles onto the marke
+BYD has taken over the market leadership and launched the Seal with 80 kWh for €45,000 in Volkswagen's core market.
+But what impresses engineers the most and leaves them speechless is the speed with which Chinese manufacturers are bringing new vehicles onto the market.

-Environmentalists protest at the gates of the trade fair and demand a change in transportation.
+Environmentalists protest at the gates of the trade fair and call for a change in transportation.

-And he’s talking about the fuel cell again
+And he talks about the fuel cell again.

 I can already hear the outrage from the LinkedIn community.